 Child psychology is quite a vast field and body dysmorphia is one of the most common disorders seen in adolescents along with eating disorders like purging and anorexia.
 Filters can really hurt anyone actually once their brain tells them this is reality.

 The role of parents in this vicious circle of liking and unliking pictures, helping them to know their self-esteem and waiting for there to be a spike in followers is to firstly understand your child.
 Understand where your child is coming from and how different the world is right now from when you were born.
 Making sure your child is safe in online spaces and creating a better bond with them where they know you’re there for them is very important for a healthy relationship.
 Compliment them.
 Everyone loves a good compliment.
 Sure, their trends in clothing and hairstyles might be different from what we may consider pretty but these teenagers watch influencers and probably even read fashion magazines so, let them be.

 Most teenagers find dressing up to be a way of self expression and validating that can help mend your child’s self esteem needs.

-Remember that ANYONE can be a victim of body image issues due to social media and the selfie culture.
+Remember that ANYONE can be a victim of body image issues, and self-esteem due to social media and the selfie culture.
 It really has nothing to do with age and we realize that there is always help available if you look for it.
 Say no to the vicious cycle of giving into filters that distort you.
 Funny filters are fine because their purpose is to make you and your loved ones laugh but the beauty filters are the ones you must steer clear from!